BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/CageContentTransform.md

 For KenDoku and KenKen the second cell of a cage (when there is more than one cell in the cage) contains the operator.
 The second cell is the cell to the right of the clue if there is a cell to the right, else the cell below the clue.

-Finally we convert the operators to numbers.
+Finally we convert the operators and empty cells to numbers.

 @Row {
     @Column {